sanskrit/learnsanskrit.org/content/guide/compounds/the-compound-system.md

 }

-Since compounds are also words, we can combine compounds with other words to make a new compound.
-And we can repeat that process again and again.
-Some styles of Sanskrit literature use {em very} long compounds. from the {cite Meghadūta} by Kālidāsa:
+We can even combine compounds with other words to make new compounds:

-Why do we use compounds?
-After all, compounds are ambiguous and lose
-information:

 {ex

+rAmamAtur gRham > rAmamAtRgRham
+Rama's mother's house

+}

+And we can repeat this process again and again.
+Some styles of Sanskrit literature use {em very} long compounds.

+Compared to using separate words, compounds are ambiguous and lose information:

+{ex

 gajasya phalam > gajaphalam
-The elephant's fruit > Elephant fruit
+The elephant's fruit > elephant fruit

 gajAnAM phalam > gajaphalam
-The elephants' fruit > Elephant fruit
+The elephants' fruit > elephant fruit

 }

-But although compounds lose information, they are compact and short.
+But although compounds lose information, compounds are compact and short.
 If the context is clear, they save a lot of time.
 And if a sentence is very complex, compounds can even make the sentence clearer and easier to follow.

+For this reason, compounds are common in Sanskrit, especially in later compositions.

 {h Four types of compounds}